lukemckinstry/big-geospatial-data/09-1_septa_bus_routes_viz.md

    - Find this in Mapbox Studio by clicking the left side navigtion menu and selecting tokens
  - Add the tileset ID for your tileset to `url: 'mapbox://YOUR_TILESET_ID_HERE`
    - The instructions for finding this are in the `Upload and Visualize in Mapbox Studio` section above
-   - When you add your tileset ID, please the `mapbox://` portion at the start of the string
+   - When you add your tileset ID, please leave the `mapbox://` portion at the start of the string
  - Change the `source-layer` field to be the name of your tileset.
 You can find this value in MapBox Studio when you look at the tileset in the Data Manager `ex: route_shapes-aa4x18`.
  - View the application in a web browser, you can do this with right click on `index.html`, select applicaton, and select Chrome or Firefox